Table of Contents

 4. Download a File to a Specific Directory using the

 -P option.
-Just provide the directory name with
+Just provide the directory name with the

 The following command will download the Ubuntu ISO file inside the